kkkkang-a/cs-note/pages/cybersecurity/symmetric-key-cryptography.md

 - Triple DES (3DES)
 - Blowfish

 ## Stream Cipher

-A stream cipher is an encryption algorithm that uses a symmetric key to encrypt and decrypt a given amount of data.
+A [stream cipher](./stream-cipher.md) breaks a plaintext message down into single bits, which then are converted individually into ciphertext using key bits.

-It can be viewed as approximating the action of a proven unbreakable cipher, the [one-time pad](./one-time-pad.md) (OTP).
+It can be viewed as approximating the action of a proven unbreakable cipher, the [one-time pad](./one-time-pad.md).

-A symmetric cipher key, as opposed to an asymmetric cipher key, is an encryption tool that is used in both encryption and decryption.

-Asymmetric keys will sometimes use one key to encrypt a message and another to decrypt the respective ciphertext.

 Examples of stream ciphers include:
 - A4 for GSM cellular networks
 - RC4 algorithm for for wireless networks
 - Salsa20/ChaCha20 family of algorithms

-### Inplementation

-Stream ciphers can be implemented using algorithms that generate a keystream from a key and an initialization vector (IV).
-This keystream is then XORed with the plaintext stream to produce the ciphertext.

-### Stream Cipher vs One Time Pad

-Stream cipher:
-- easy to implement
-- required less key material
-- less storage space, bit by bit
-- depends on secrecy of key, nonce, and pseudorandom generator

-One time Pad:
-- theoretically unbreakable as every time a new random keystream
-- long keys, more storage, very strong key distribution